eveseat/docs/docs/styling.md

 To do so, you can use two available css hooks :

 * `custom-layout-mini.css` used by the sign-in page
-* `custom-layout.css` used bu all the entier application, globally
+* `custom-layout.css` used by all the entier application, globally

+# Bare Metal Installs

-For bare metal installs, both of them must be located into your `public` directory.
+Both files must be located into your `public` directory.

 !!! example
     Using the default base directory, you'll get the following path :